b9Joker108/a_glockenspiel_magistery/bibliography/bibliography_v1_.md

 https://dnz.tsadra.org/index.php/Wylie:Do_ha_mdzad_ces_bya_ba_phyag_rgya_chen_po%27i_man_ngag (accessed: Saturday, July 05, 2025)

+### MUKHERJI, T. ###

+* Mukherji, Tarapada (1963).
+‘The Old Bengali Language and Text’.
+Calcutta, India: University of Calcutta.
+Source: https://archive.org/details/oldbengalilanguageandtext/mode/2up (accessed: Friday, June 07, 2024)

+**Purport:**<br>
+The ‘Charyagiti’ (xxx) or ‘Charyapada’ (xxx), is a compendium of lyrical song-poem wisdom-verses in a hybrid complex of languages, often referred to simply as Old Bengali, in the Old Bengali script.
+Recent scholarship, has defined the language complex further.
+It contains the earliest known, open discourse and extant Sahajīya text, or literary example of what is known as the Twilight Language.
+This work draws principally upon the Charyagiti in its historical analysis and survey of the language and the text.

 ### MUSTANOJA, T.; *et al.* ###

 * Mustanoja, Tauno F.;  Wis, Marjatta & Välikangas, Olli (eds.)
 (1985).
 'Neuphilologische Mitteilungen: Bulletin de la Société Néophilologique \[French & German; English: Communications in Modern Philology: Bulletin of the Modern Language Society]', Vol 86 \[Roman Num.: LXXXVI], Issue 2, 1985.
 Helsinki, Finland: Société Néophilologique \[French; English: Modern Language Society].